The Most Delicious Meals in Miami for Under $10

 We've told you about the 18 best spots for cheap eats in Miami, but we’re taking it one step further, and lowering the proverbial bar (monetarily, that is) to $10, making sure you have enough moolah for tax and tip (for the most part, at least).
 Otherwise, you can scour pants pockets and couch cushions for loose change.
-From carne asada to over-the-top sandwiches, here are the 16 best under $10 meals in Miami.
+From carne asada to over-the-top sandwiches, here are the 16 best under-$10-meals in Miami.

-MiMo (& a roaming food truck)
+Ms. CheeziousMiMo (& a roaming food truck)

-Another food truck turned brick and mortar, this spot is now even more popular for its woodsy back area, ample beer list, and most recently for hiring Miami Heat Justise Winslow as their brand ambassador.
-Most of their sandwiches fit the under $10 range, but the House BBQ pulled pork with sharp cheddar on Texas toast is extra gluttonous.
+Another food truck turned brick and mortar, this spot is now even more popular for its woodsy back area, ample beer list, and most recently for hiring Miami Heat player Justise Winslow as their brand ambassador.
+Most of their sandwiches fit the under $10 range, but the house BBQ pulled pork with sharp cheddar on Texas toast is extra gluttonous.

 Bratwurst custom dog & side of French fries